Extending the construction robots database

 Our Motivation:

-"The Construction Automation and Robotics field has developed significantly in the last decade thanks to advances in the internet of things, artificial intelligence, sensors, and Building Information Models (BIM).
+"The Construction Automation and Robotics field has developed significantly in the last decade thanks to advances on IoT, artificial intelligence, sensors, and Building Information Models (BIM).
 These advances materialize in new construction robots being developed and tested on construction sites.
 Given this new practice, researchers and innovators in Civil Engineering must consider how to connect real-world applications with research and teaching.
 Our research proposes to extend a database of promising construction robots being tested and deployed on sites."

 Research Contribution